 For an explanation of many of these types of income, see You need to know below.
-If you have income not listed here that you are unsure about, visit our website or phone the Individual Infoline (see the inside back cover).
+If you have income not listed here that you are unsure about, visit our website or phone 13 28 61.

 - foreign exchange losses

 - rental income or losses

 - business income or losses

 - partnership income or losses

 - capital gains or capital losses, or

-- discounts on shares, stapled securities (provided at least one of the stapled interests is a share in a company) or rights to acquire shares or such stapled securities. acquired under an employee share scheme.
+- discounts on shares, stapled securities (provided at least one of the stapled interests is a share in a company) or rights to acquire shares or such stapled securities, acquired under an employee share scheme.